-THRIFT SAVINGS PLAN (TSP) - All career employees are permitted to enroll or change their TSP at any time.
-If you are a career employee hired after July 31, 2010, you are automatically enrolled in the TSP, and 3% of your basic pay is deducted from your paycheck each pay period and deposited in the traditional balance of your TSP account, unless you have made an election to change or stop your contributions. [tsp.gov]
+THRIFT SAVINGS PLAN (TSP) - TSP is a retirement savings and investment plan for federal employees.
+All career employees are permitted to enroll or change their TSP at any time.
+Career employees hired after July 31, 2010, are automatically enrolled in the TSP, and 3% of your basic pay is deducted from your paycheck each pay period and deposited in the traditional balance of your TSP account, unless you have made an election to change or stop your contributions. [tsp.gov]